 Funding for care later on in life, whether it be for yourself or for a loved one, is something that needs to be considered in advance and planned out.
-Whether you are considering residential Care Home or Home Care (also known as Care at Home), it’s important to understand that care costs can be substantial and thus – planned in advance.
+Whether you are considering residential Care Home or Home Care (also known as Care at Home or domiciliary care), it’s important to understand that care costs can be substantial and thus – planned in advance.

 Care costs in the UK vary greatly depending on the type of care that is needed for an elderly person, and the environment they wish to be in.
 For example, a specialist, one-to-one care may require hiring a qualified carer, which could add to the cost of care.
 This may be more suited to Home Care, which is slightly more affordable than residential Care Homes depending on which location you are looking at in the UK.